catherinepereira/soundscape-data-preprocessing/README.md

-# Soundscape Data Preprocessing
+# Embeddings Data Preprocessing

-Scripts to build the `viz.json` file used by the [soundscape-frontend](https://github.com/catherinepereira/soundscape-frontend) visualization.
+Scripts to build the `viz.json` file used by the [embeddings-playground](https://github.com/catherinepereira/embeddings-playground) visualization.

 ## Setup